The Best GMAT Prep Courses

 Consider your learning style

 Not everyone learns the same.
 Some people might need the flexibility of a self-paced course and have an easier time studying on their own.
-Others might need that extra engagement provided by a teacher and traditional classroom setting.
+Others might need that extra engagement provided by a teacher in a traditional classroom setting.
 When looking at course options, think about how you prefer learning and what’s easiest for you to retain information.

 Compare deals and prices